 The U.S. Trustee maintains a list of approved agencies:

 Each bankruptcy petitioner must certify that they have taken an approved credit counseling course by an agency approved by the U.S. Trustee by filing Exhibit D to Official Form 1, Individual Debtor's Statement of Compliance with Credit Counseling Requirement with the bankruptcy petition, and attach both the certificate received from the agency indicating that the course was completed and any debt repayment program that was developed as a result of the counseling.

 Purpose and Effectiveness of Credit Counseling

 Although many debtors see the credit counseling as an obstacle, and, indeed, most are too far into debt to hope to climb out of it through a repayment plan, even a renegotiated plan for lesser amounts, any debtor filing for bankruptcy must have the certificate and the repayment plan offered by the credit counselor.
-The certificate is good for 180 days, so the debtor must file for bankruptcy by then to use the certificate; otherwise, another certificate will have to be obtained.
+The certificate is good for 180 days, so the debtor must file for bankruptcy by then to use the certificate; otherwise, another certificate must be obtained.

 A survey of bankruptcy judges was conducted by the Federal Judicial Center that asked what they did when the debtors did not have the credit counseling certificate: